UnrealisticDev/Spectacle/README.md

 The Spectacle search tool offers the following features:

 * A *complete* dataset of every `USpecifier` used in the Engine source code to date (*)
-* Text search with the ability to presents results for all `USpecifier` types simultaneously, including
+* Text search with the ability to presents results for all `USpecifier` types simultaneously, including:
   * Class
   * Struct
   * Property